5. Exposure to chemical byproducts from chlorine-treated water

 Is filtered water good for cats and dogs?

-For something portable or if you’re renting, Aquansana’s Clean Water Machine filters 77 contaminants including lead, not to mention it’s a sleek addition to your countertop.
-It’s filtration that you can take with you no matter how many times you change address.
+For something portable or if you’re renting, Aquasana’s Clean Water Machine filters 78 contaminants including lead, not to mention it’s a sleek addition to your countertop.
+It’s filtration that you can take with you no matter how many times you change your address.

 Still, other filters can cover ever the whole house and give you healthy water straight from the tap.
-For whole home coverage, look no further than the OptimH2O Whole House Filter, which will filter lead and chlorine as well as PFOS and other contaminants.
-It’s National Science Foundation (NSF) certified, meaning it’s been tested and proven to meet NSF standard.
+For whole home coverage, look no further than the Rhino® Whole House Filter, which will filter 97% of chlorine and other contaminants from every tap in your home for 1,000,000 gallons or 10 years.
+For enhanced performance and protection, you can also upgrade the system with add-ons like a Salt-Free Water Conditioner to address hard water and a UV filter to tackle viruses and bacteria that can pose risks to your pets.